BEST WHOLE WHEAT BREAD RECIPE

 I haven’t carried on my Mom’s tradition of weekly homemade bread because I have always said that it is way too time consuming.
 I still love to make it and feel a lot of satisfaction when it comes out of the oven but needed to find an easier way.
 Let me introduce to you the power of one hour bread!

 Our good friend, Shannon Lundin, has finally shared her top secret bread recipe!
-After not being able to eat gluten, she found that she could eat homemade whole wheat bread made from scratch with zero issues.
+After being sensitive to gluten for years, she found that she could eat homemade whole wheat bread made from scratch with zero issues.
 It is such an amazing discovery and she is sharing her whole wheat bread recipe with all of us.
 I called her and asked if I could share this with my readers and she was happy to share.

 After trying this bread in Texas, I couldn’t wait to follow her recipe and try it at home.
 I halved her best homemade one hour whole wheat bread recipe.
 I was in shock that it only took ONE HOUR to make two loaves of homemade bread.
 Amazing!
 It is incredible that you can make homemade bread start to finish in one hour.